By: Kristin Bourne

 Note: There is not a menu at The Pelican Bar.
 There is a chalkboard that lists food available and of course, Brian or Patrick can just tell you!

-Another nice point about The Pelican Bar is that they are almost always open!
-Every day except Thursday, you can stop by.
-Hours are "Caribbean-style" hours but generally open around 10:30-11am and close just after dinner time or later (depending on if there are customers who still want to hang out).
+Pelican Bar is also almost always open!
+Hours are "Caribbean-style" hours but generally open at 10am and close just after dinner or later depending on the crowd.

 Keep this jewel of a spot in mind if you are looking to experience real Anguilla life and food.
 The Pelican Bar is about as local as it gets... friendly, tasty, and on the beach!